 One of the benefits of shooting in digital nowadays is the ability to experiment while you’re in the field.
 You can always try something out to see how it works.
 If you don’t like it when you’re back at your desk editing, you can cull it out of your collection.
 No harm is done.
 But one thing is for sure; if you don’t try it, you won’t get to save it if you like it!
-So, go ahead, live wild, and try switching it up!
+So, go ahead, live wild, break the rules, and try switching it up!
 This rule works not only for settings but in general photography composition as well.

 Habit #4 – Details Matter

 Start looking for poles, roads, pathways, fences, anything that will give you an opportunity to frame your subject and lead your eye directly to it.
 Artists call this “leading lines.”
 You can see some great examples of photos using leading lines by clicking here: How to Rock Your Photos with Leading Lines

 Countless times I have framed up a shot I just love, only to notice back at my studio that there’s a person in just the wrong place in the background or a tree growing out of the top of someone’s head.
 Many of these little oopsies can be corrected in photoshop, but getting these details right in camera sure makes editing a lot simpler, and dare I say, more enjoyable?